 Despite even the most exhaustive precautions, accidents occur and often result in pain or injury.
-The Comprehensive Centers for Pain Management of Toledo will evaluate and help manage any sports injury, work injury, or post-surgery pain that you may be experiencing.
+Comprehensive Centers for Pain Management will evaluate and help manage any sports injury, work injury, or post-surgery pain you may be experiencing.

-Sports injuries can occur accidentally during a game or as a result of insufficient protective equipment or inadequate stretching beforehand.
-Each year, it is estimated that over 2 million people are treated for a sports related injury.
+Sports injuries can occur accidentally during a game, as a result of insufficient protective equipment, or inadequate stretching beforehand.
+Each year, it is estimated over 2 million people are treated for a sports-related injury.
 The severity and the intensity of pain can vary greatly, but without proper treatment and conditioning, small injuries can become chronic ones quickly.

 Common Sports Injuries Include:

 - Swollen muscles

 - Shin splints

 The RICE (rest, ice, compression, elevation) method is recommended for immediate treatment of sports injuries.
 Canes or crutches can be used to help rest an injured knee, leg or ankle, and special athletic wraps, air casts, or splints can help maintain consistent compression.
 Use an ice pack four to eight times a day in 20-minute increments and elevate as much as possible.

 If the pain continues for over 48 hours, contact the Comprehensive Centers for Pain Management to schedule an appointment with a trained specialist, who will evaluate and treat your sports injury and help control the pain.

 Work injuries are common and the pain is treatable, while some injuries can be prevented or minimized by following safety guidelines and enforcing formal training safety procedures.
 According to the Wellness Council of America, one worker is injured every five seconds.